ucsf-wynton/wynton-website-hpc/docs/scheduler/kill-jobs.md

 qdel <jobid>
 ```

-If the node is non-responsive, you can force the scheduler to remove the job by using:
+If the node, where the job is running, is non-responsive, you can force the scheduler to remove the job by using:

 ```sh
 qdel -f <jobid>